A Time for Mercy: Background

 A Time for Mercy is the sequel to A Time to Kill (Grisham's first novel, published in 1989) and Sycamore Row (published in 2013).
 The latest novel includes several characters from the previous books, in particular Jake Brigance, a small-town Mississippi lawyer.
 As in the first book, Brigance is stuck with a client whose understandable reasons for committing murder do not change the fact of his guilt.
 And, like in both of the earlier books, Brigance ends up with an unpopular defendant in a very divisive trial.

 Reception

 Early reviewers had mixed reactions to A Time for Mercy.
 Sarah Lyall of The New York Times liked the leisurely pace of the suspenseful story and the character development but found aspects of the plot unsatisfying.
-David Gernert, writing for Publishers Weekly, thought the book was disappointing and suitable only for diehard Grisham fans.
+Publishers Weekly described the book as disappointing and suitable only for diehard Grisham fans.
 Kirkus Reviews agreed that the book would please devotees of Grisham but noted that the ending was "oddly inconclusive."